Medium-Throughput Evaluation of Quantum Geometry-Driven Topological Transports in Altermagnets: Conclusion

 \section{Conclusion}

 In summary, we have established a medium-throughput first-principles framework for systematically evaluating linear and nonlinear transport responses in altermagnetic materials.
-By combining density functional theory, automated Wannier interpolation, and symmetry analysis, we show that the observable transport and optical properties of altermagnets are governed by the interplay among magnetic symmetry, spin–orbit coupling, quantum geometry, and material-specific electronic structure.
-For metallic altermagnets, we find that Berry-curvature-driven anomalous Hall and anomalous Nernst responses are strongly constrained by the magnetic space group and Néel-vector orientation, and that finite charge Hall signals require spin–orbit-coupling-induced spin–lattice locking, as illustrated by \ce{VNb3S6}.
-For insulating altermagnets, we show that strong spin–orbit coupling and favorable interband transitions can produce pronounced magneto-optical Kerr responses, with \ce{CaIrO3} providing a representative case of a giant symmetry-resolved MOKE signal.
-For inversion-asymmetric altermagnets, we identify several compounds, including \ce{CuFeS2}, \ce{Fe2Mo3O8}, and \ce{VNb3S6}, that exhibit large shift-current responses comparable to or even exceeding those of benchmark bulk photovoltaic materials.
-More broadly, our work shows that altermagnetic transport is not defined by a single response channel, but by a broader landscape of symmetry-selective observables that can be activated, enhanced, and tuned through magnetic configuration, spin–orbit coupling, inversion breaking, and lattice control.
+By integrating DFT, automated Wannier interpolation, and symmetry analysis, we show that the quantum geometry-derived $dc-$ and $ac-$ transport properties of ALTs are governed by the interplay among crystalline/magnetic symmetry, SOC, and material-specific electronic structure.
+For metallic ALTs, Berry-curvature-driven anomalous Hall and anomalous Nernst responses are strongly constrained by the magnetic space group, and that finite charge Hall signals require SOC-induced spin–lattice locking, as illustrated by \ce{VNb3S6}.
+For insulating ALTs, strong SOC and favorable interband transitions can produce enhanced magneto-optical Kerr responses, with \ce{CaIrO3} providing a representative case of a giant symmetry-resolved MOKE signal.
+For inversion-asymmetric ALTs, we identify several compounds, including \ce{CuFeS2}, \ce{Fe2Mo3O8}, and \ce{VNb3S6}, that exhibit large shift-current responses comparable to or even exceeding those of benchmark bulk photovoltaic materials.
+More broadly, our work demonstrates that topological transports of ALTs are not defined by a single response channel, but by a broader landscape of symmetry-selective observables that can be activated, enhanced, and tailored through magnetic configurations, SOC, and crystalline/magnetic symmetry breaking.
 This provides both a practical strategy for identifying experimentally accessible fingerprints of altermagnetism and a design route toward multifunctional quantum materials for spintronic, magneto-optical, and photovoltaic applications.